 Installation

-You can also install the data_bridges_knots
+You can also install the data_bridges_knots package using regular pip:

 STATA and R users will also need the appropriate optional dependencies to use this package in their respective software.
 To install the package with these dependencies, use the following command: